jtjj222/noclue/chapters/01_first_project.md

 ## What did we learn?

 Always remember that there is room for improvement.
-Until next time, happy coding!
+Until next time, Happy Coding!